Asemzaidan2003/job_tracker/README.md

 You can add as many as you want, this will be rendered dynamically in the frontend
 ---
 ### 5.What remaining tasks are needed to make the project ready?
-- Finishing the form inside the popup model to add a new application and company details
-- Create an API req to post the form data
 - Writing the logic of filtering the data inside the table
 - Creating pagination buttons in the UI
 - Implementing pagination in the backend